code1719/code1719/README.md

 ### Hi there 👋

+### About Me
+Hello there!
+My name is Cody, and I have a diverse background in education and hands-on experience.
+With a solid foundation in medical facility engineering, I hold certifications as a welder and diesel mechanic, and I'm proud to also serve as an instructor in both disciplines.
+Currently, I'm enthusiastically immersing myself in the world of software development as a student working towards certification in this dynamic field.

+### Contributions
+In addition to my professional endeavors, I'm deeply committed to giving back to my community through volunteer work.
+My contributions span various domains, including emergency management, search and rescue operations, as well as providing communications support for races and large events.

+### Community Involvement
+While I'm not currently actively engaged in any specific communities, I aspire to become more involved in meaningful initiatives in the future.
+I believe in the power of collaboration and look forward to contributing my skills and knowledge to projects that make a difference.

 <!--
 **code1719/code1719** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.